moneytransfers.com

 • Fast and easy transfer: the quickest way to send money overseas, paid for using debit or credit card, or a digital wallet like Google Pay.
 Albeit fast, this option is the most expensive.

-• Low-cost transfer: this cost-effective option and is ideal for customers prioritising price over speed.
+• Low-cost transfer: this cost-effective option and is ideal for customers prioritizing price over speed.
 This type takes the longest, due to payment via bank transfer.

-• Advanced transfer: this type of international money transfer utilises the SWIFT network, which typically incurs a fee.
+• Advanced transfer: this type of international money transfer utilizes the SWIFT network, which typically incurs a fee.

 The payment options available with Wise are: